 MUSI 104.
 MUSIC THEORY II.
 The second in a sequence of four music theory courses.
 This course covers part-writing and analysis including all diatonic chords and tonic, dominant, and pre-dominant functions.
 Prerequisite: Music 103.
+Semester only, two hours.

 MUSI 105.
 AURAL SKILLS I. An aural skills and sight singing class including melodic dictation, interval recognition, and chord identification.
+Semester only, one hour.

 MUSI 106.
 AURAL SKILLS II.
 A continuation of Music 105, including all intervals, melodic dictation with large leaps, melodic and harmonic error detection, and chord identification including I, ii, iii, IV, V, and vi triads.
 Prerequisite: Music 105.
+Semester only, one hour.

 MUSI 107.
 BRASS METHODS.
 Class instruction in the brass instruments with emphasis on development of the instrumental program in the schools.
 Prerequisite: Music major and minors only, or with the permission of the instructor.
+Semester only, one hour.

 MUSI 108.
 PERCUSSION METHODS.
 Class instruction in percussion instruments with emphasis on development of the instrumental program in the schools.
 Prerequisite: Music major and minors only, or with the permission of the instructor.
+Semester only, one hour.